bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 ## Instructor Notes

 * This module is long and covers a lot of ground.
-Students are likely feeling overwhelmed.
+Students might be feeling overwhelmed.
 Ensure them that this feeling is expected, and that it's not essential to master CSS at this point, if ever.

-* Students will be at an early stage in their work on the module, so be prepared to answer questions related to the first few lessons.
+* At the time of this class, students will be at an early stage in their module project, so be prepared to answer questions related to the first few lessons.

 * Even though flexbox seems simple at first glance, this is students' first exposure to CSS.
 Review the activities ahead of time to be sure that you are familiar with what they will encounter.